DeSemWeb/iswc2019.desemweb.org/content/index.md

 we rely on large-scale server-side infrastructures to perform intense reasoning, data mining, query execution, etc.
-Therefore, we urgently need research and engineering to _put the “Web” back in “Semantic Web”_, aiming for **intelligent clients** instead of intelligent servers.
+Therefore, we urgently need research and engineering to _put the “Web” back in the “Semantic Web”_, aiming for **intelligent clients** instead of intelligent servers.
 The DeSemWeb2017 workshop purposely takes a radical perspective by focusing solely on **decentralized and client-side applications**,